How to import product data from a CSV file

 New Values

 Some attribute types can hold multiple values, for example Categories and Multi-select attributes.
-When these types of attributes receive new incoming data from an import, you can choose between adding the new data to the attribute, or replacing the old data with the new incoming data.
+When these types of attributes receive new data from an import, you can choose to add the new data to the attribute, or replace the old data.

-By default "Empty Values" are ignored and "New Values" will overwrite the existing one.
+By default, empty values are ignored and new values will overwrite the existing ones.
 Other settings include choosing different separators for multi-value or hierarchical attributes.

-To the far right, you will see the preview data from your file.
+In the "File Data" section to the right, you will see the preview data from your file.
 This helps you choose the right attribute type.

 Unmatched attributes

 If an attribute does not have an exact match in Plytix, it will not be matched automatically.
-You will have to either match your data to an existing attribute or create a new attribute or relationship to match it to.
+You will have to either match your data to an existing attribute or create a new attribute or relationship.

 Unmatched attributes columns will appear like this: